JanssenProject/jans/docs/janssen-server/planning/overview.md

 The audience for this deployment guide includes technical architects, designers, developers, and Janssen administrators.

+Among the capabilities to plan for, Janssen ships a complete **passkey (FIDO2/WebAuthn)** stack — the FIDO2 server, a login experience (interception script or the Agama passkey flow), Casa self-service, and built-in passkey telemetry.
+See [Passkeys with Janssen](passwordless-auth.md#passkeys-with-janssen) for how it fits into a deployment, and the [Passkeys Implementation Guide](../recipes/passkey-impl-guide.md) for the end-to-end steps.

 !!!
 Contribute
     If you’d like to contribute to this document, get started with the [Contribution Guide](https://docs.jans.io/head/CONTRIBUTING/#contributing-to-the-documentation)